Does sugar deserve all the negative publicity it gets? Can sugar be included in the context of a healthy diet? Nutritionist Bronwen King investigates.

 It is actually the alcohol component of drinks (at 27 kilojoules per gram compared to 17 kilojoules per gram for sugar) that puts on the beef.

 Alcohol is produced when sugar is converted through fermentation to alcohol and carbon dioxide.
-Since there is no mandatory nutrition labelling of alcoholic beverages in New Zealand it is difficult to determine exactly how much sugar is present but since most of it is converted to alcohol, sugar is not a significant source of kilojoules.
+Since there is no mandatory nutrition labelling of alcoholic beverages in some parts of the world it is difficult to determine exactly how much sugar is present but since most of it is converted to alcohol, sugar is not a significant source of kilojoules/calories.

 Myth: Sugar causes diabetes